Location: LA 264

 Phone: (406) 243-6491

 Bradley Naranch joined the UofM History Department in September 2011, having recently held a postdoctoral fellowship at Stanford University and, prior to that, taught as a visiting assistant professor at the College of William and Mary.
 He is a specialist in the history of nineteenth-century Germany, including its former overseas colonies, and is interested more generally in approaches to modern Central Europe that place its continental histories within larger global contexts.
-While at the University of Montana, he hopes to complete work on two major projects: a volume of essays on German colonialism and its proximate after effects, which he is co-editing with Geoff Eley at the University of Michigan; and a book-length manuscript for Oxford University Press that revises conventional histories of German national unification by incorporating lesser-known stories of overseas expansion, exploration, and empire building from the 1830s to the early twentieth century.
+While at the University of Montana, he hopes to complete work on a book-length manuscript for Oxford University Press that revises conventional histories of German national unification by incorporating lesser-known stories of overseas expansion, exploration, and empire building from the 1830s to the early twentieth century.

 PhD, Johns Hopkins University, 2007